gchq/sleeper/docs/deployment-guide.md

 This contains instructions on how to deploy Sleeper.

-Please follow the [getting started guide](getting-started.md) to install or build Sleeper and its dependencies, and prepare a suitable environment.
+Please follow the [getting started guide](getting-started.md) to install or build Sleeper and its dependencies, and prepare your AWS account.
 For the rest of this guide we'll assume you're working in an EC2 instance in an AWS account that's configured appropriately.
 You should either have the dependencies listed there installed in your EC2, or run a builder Docker container in your EC2 with the [Sleeper Docker tools](deployment/docker-tools.md), which comes with those dependencies pre-installed.

 If you just want a local instance for testing, see the documentation on [deploying to localstack](deployment/deploy-to-localstack.md).
 This has very limited functionality compared to a